 Dist rict EstNbr EstName MOINbr Date Task Code TaskName Status MOI Agenda 25 M248B Butterfield Foods Company GXN19160 23523G 2018-02-23 04C05 Poultry Good Commercial Practices Finalized On 2/21/18, I performed ante-mortem inspection on truck 12 for Lot 3 at approximately 1120 hours.
 I observed that approximately 50% of the hens on the truck were dead and the carcasses were frozen solid.
 The dead, frozen birds were focused on the bottom half of the truck (bottom four rows of cages).
 Evaluation of the rest of the live birds noted no overt signs of disease, but many of the birds were not well feathered and on the thinner side.
 As the live birds on the upper half of the truck appeared cold, but healthy, I ante-mortem passed the lot.
 The establishment appeared to being doing a good job ensuring the frozen birds were not entering the facility, to prevent adulterated product; this was achieved by hangers sorting out DOAs from live birds during the hanging process and directing the DOAs to the white, inedible barrels below and hanging live birds for slaughter.
 However, the concern is with the number of birds frozen upon arrival at the facility and while being held at the facility prior to slaughter.
-This issue was discussed with Mr. Juan Cervantes (Plant Manager) at approximately 1130 hours 2/21/18, as I observed approximately 1130 hours 2/21/18, as I observed approximately arrived at the establishment; he stated they were transported approximately 2 hours and arrived the day before at approximately 1300 hours (on 2/20/18).
-The slaughter of Lot 3 started on 2/21/18, at approximately 1150 hours and ended at approximately 1630 hours.
-Thus, the birds from Lot 3 were held on establishment premise for approximately 22 to 28 hours prior to being slaughtered; the temperature on the morning of 2/21/18 was in the single digits, (approximately 18 degrees) in the afternoon (Fahrenheit).
-A weather archive of average high/low temperatures in for
+This issue was discussed with Mr. Juan Cervantes (Plant Manager) at approximately 1130 hours 2/21/18, as I observed approximately half a trailer of frozen DOA birds presented for ante-mortem inspection.
+I asked Mr. Cervantes where Lot 3 birds were from and when they arrived at the establishment; he stated they were transported approximately 2 hours and arrived the day before at approximately 1300 hours (on 2/20/18).
+The slaughter of Lot 3 started on 2/21/18, at approximately 150 hours and ended at approximately 1630 hours.
+Thus, the birds from Lot 3 were held on establishment premise for approximately 22 to 28 hours prior to being slaughtered; the temperature on the morning of 2/21/18 was in the single digits, (approximately 2F) and had risen to the teens (approximately 2F) and ha